See how much solar panels cost in your area

 What Is the Average Payback Period for Solar Panels?

-The payback period for solar panels is the amount of time it takes for the energy savings to exceed the cost of going solar.
-Also...
+How long does it take for solar panels to pay for themselves?
+The amount of time it takes for the energy savings to exceed the...

 What Is Net Metering And Which States Have it?